jalners/llmsploit/README.md

 - **evaluation_url** - URL address of the evaluation LLM
 - **evaluation_model_name** - Evaluation LLM name
 - **evaluation_model_type** - Evaluation LLM type (for external models only; possible values - `openai`, `anthropic`, `google`, `xai`, etc.)

+## License

+This project is licensed under the MIT license.
+See the LICENSE file for more details.